-Adhering to the recommended practices, in this work, we illustrate a systematic approach to evaluate forecast model performance with observations.
-We developed an open-source code base for wind-power forecast validation, WE-Validate, that solidifies the rigorous forecast evaluation framework.
-This framework allows for transparency in model evaluation, provides a clear guidance in operational settings, and enables new research endeavors.
+Adhering to the recommended practices, in this work we illustrate a systematic approach to evaluate forecast model performance with observations.
+We developed an open-source code base for wind power forecast validation, WE-Validate, that solidifies the rigorous forecast evaluation framework.
+This framework allows for transparency in model evaluation, provides clear guidance in operational settings, and enables new research endeavors.

 We hosted a forecast benchmark exercise that involved industry and academia collaboration.
-With WE-Validate, we established a systematic forecast-validation framework with the ability to coherently evaluate multiple forecasts within and across various organizations, with an emphasis on evaluating forecasts of wind ramps.
+With WE-Validate, we established a systematic forecast validation framework with the ability to coherently evaluate multiple forecasts within and across various organizations, with an emphasis on evaluating forecasts of wind ramps.
 Users of WE-Validate can provide forecast and observation time series and evaluate model performance in a manner consistent with others who use the tool.
 In this work, we exhibit the results of the benchmark exercise using WE-Validate, discuss the characteristics of different evaluation metrics, and reveal the strengths and weaknesses of ensemble mean forecasts.